 In addition, you still can try to restore from a system restore point or directly reinstall Windows.
 If you do not have CD or DVD, you can reinstall Windows 10 without CD.

-What to do after Windows 10 upgrade stuck fixed?
+What to do after Windows 10 Upgrade stuck issue fixed?

 Try above methods and find the one works for you.
 To avoid meeting the same problem again, you still need to create a system image with backup and restore software.
 It contains the operating system and all files related to your system.
 Thus, no matter what happens, you still can recover your computer.

 If you prefer to easy-to-use backup software, I recommend you free AOMEI Backupper.
-It can fix Windows 10 update stuck at 99 or 0 without extra effort.
+It allows you to revert computer back to normal when you encounter Windows 10 update stuck at 99 or 0 again.
 You just need a backup image and save it to external hard drive or other storage devices.
 When the update issue occurs again, you can restore system image from external hard drive.

 See the detailed steps below: